paul-stahura/zest/README.md

 So he asked some folks to build Zest.
 Make interactive visualizations.
 Build controls for exploring tons of parameters.

 And then he looked.
 Really looked.
 He spent over eight years exploring, zooming, comparing, noticing patterns.
-He saw things about the critical strip and the zeros that no one had seen before—because no one had built this particular microscope before.
+He saw things about the critical strip and the zeros that no one had seen before—because no one had built this particular tool before.
 Note this elaborate, at least.

 Where is the exact, symbolic point along the spiral where the symmetry occurs?
 The point that is simultaneously continuous in 2-d (the complex plane) and in 1-d (the spiral).
 He figured it out.